Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.8
+- Moved the Pre Quests menu option in quest navigation to the end of the list.
+- (Hopefully) fixed an issue where the addon was not always leaving the LFG channel and hiding the details damagemeter addon setup panel for new characters.
+- More fixes and changes for the tutorial feature.
+Still in development.

 ## Changes in Sku r33.7
 - Fixed the falling sound if the player is falling for more than 5 seconds.
 - More tutorial testing fixes (feature still in development)